tups/gulp-asset-manifest/README.md

 ### assetManifest(options)

 #### options.bundleName
-Type: `String`
+Type: `String` or `Function`
-Required: Yes
+Required: No

-Name of the bundle for this task.
+Name of the bundle for this task or a callback function that returns the bundle name.

+When using a string:
 E.g. if the tasks handles JS libraries, the bundle name could be 'js_libs'.
 If the gulp task processes all Sass files, it could be 'main_css'.

+When using a function:
+The callback receives two parameters:
+- `filename`: The filename without extension
+- `filepath`: The full path to the file

+Example with a callback:

 #### options.manifestFile
 Type: `String`